| Title: | Functions for University of Auckland Course STATS 201/208 Data Analysis |

 iqr |

-Midspread (IQR) – the range spanned by central half of data; the interquartile range. |
+Midspread (IQR) – the range spanned by the central half of the data; the interquartile range. |

 skewness |